Reconstruction era: Freedmen and the enactment of Black Codes

 Southern state governments quickly enacted the restrictive "Black Codes".
 However, they were abolished in 1866 and seldom had effect, because the Freedmen's Bureau (not the local courts) handled the legal affairs of freedmen.

 The Black Codes indicated the plans of the Southern whites for the former slaves.
 The freedmen would have more rights than did free Blacks before the war, but they would still have only second-class civil rights, no voting rights, and no citizenship.
 They could not own firearms, serve on a jury in a lawsuit involving whites, or move about without employment.
 The Black Codes outraged Northern opinion.
 They were overthrown by the Civil Rights Act of 1866 that gave the freedmen more legal equality (although still without the right to vote).

 The freedmen, with the strong backing of the Freedmen's Bureau, rejected gang labor work patterns that had been used in slavery.
 Instead of gang labor, freed people preferred family-based labor groups.
 They forced planters to bargain for their labor.
 Such bargaining soon led to the establishment of the system of sharecropping, which gave the freedmen greater economic independence and social autonomy than gang labor.
-However, because they lacked capital and the planters continued to own the means of production (tools, draft animals, and land), the freedmen were forced into producing cash crops (mainly cotton) for the land-owners and merchants, and they entered into a crop-lien system.
-Widespread poverty, disruption to an agricultural economy too dependent on cotton, and the falling price of cotton, led within decades to the routine indebtedness of the majority of the freedmen, and the poverty of many planters.
+However, because they lacked capital and the planters continued to own the means of production (tools, draft animals, and land), the freedmen were forced into producing cash crops (mainly cotton) for the land owners and merchants, and they entered into a crop-lien system.
+Widespread poverty, disruption to an agricultural economy too dependent on cotton, and the falling price of cotton led within decades to the routine indebtedness of the majority of the freedmen, and the poverty of many planters.

 Northern officials gave varying reports on conditions for the freedmen in the South.
-One harsh assessment came from Carl Schurz, who reported on the situation in the states along the Gulf Coast.
-His report documented dozens of extrajudicial killings and claimed that hundreds or thousands more African Americans were killed:
+One harsh assessment came from Carl Schurz, who reports on the situation in the states along the Gulf Coast.
+His report documents dozens of extrajudicial killings and claims that hundreds or thousands more African Americans were killed:

 The number of murders and assaults perpetrated upon Negroes is very great; we can form only an approximative estimate of what is going on in those parts of the South which are not closely garrisoned, and from which no regular reports are received, by what occurs under the very eyes of our military authorities.
 As to my personal experience, I will only mention that during my two days sojourn at Atlanta, one Negro was stabbed with fatal effect on the street, and three were poisoned, one of whom died.
 While I was at Montgomery, one Negro was cut across the throat evidently with intent to kill, and another was shot, but both escaped with their lives.
 Several papers attached to this report give an account of the number of capital cases that occurred at certain places during a certain period of time.
 It is a sad fact that the perpetration of those acts is not confined to that class of people which might be called the rabble.